cerebral/cerebral/packages/docs/content/getting-real/02_devtools.en.md

 You do not want to run the devtools in production as it requires a bit of processing and memory to send data from your application.

-By default you will have time travel capabilities, but as also that requires extra processing and especially memory footprint you can turn it off with:
+You can pass some options to the devtools to balance the processing and memory footprint:

 ```js
 import {Controller} from 'cerebral'